micholeodon/python-bits/JustLearn/README.md

 ## What I have learnt?

   * how to implement a menu
-  * how to use classes to separate functionalities of the probram
+  * how to use classes to separate functionalities of the program
   * how to process text files, including CSV format